 When outside, she is very interested and squirrels, opossums, etc. but can be redirected when on a leash.
-She's not the fastest mama in the world, so her chances of every catching one are comically low.
+She's not the fastest mama in the world, so her chances of ever catching one are comically low.

 It's obvious Shortcake has been in survival mode for most of her life.
 She knows to do her business outside, but she has also had accidents inside.
 We are hopeful this will subside once she settles in a bit more and becomes more comfortable with her environment.
 The old gal doesn't know any tricks, but she's very eager to please.
-Foster mom says she's not defiant, but you can see her desire to make you happy is at odds with her stubbornness sometimes.
+Foster mom says she's not defiant, but you can see her desire to make you happy is at odds with her bulldog stubbornness sometimes.

 Shortcake's adorable short, stocky frame, beautiful brown eyes and sweet demeanor has stolen the hearts of every volunteer at MPR.
 Your heart will melt when she gazes lovingly at you and her adorable little tongue sticks out from her underbite.
 She has the cutest little gentle trot and when she wants to come up on the couch, she softly puts her front paws up and waits patiently for a lift for her back end.
 Once she's on the couch she melts into you and soaks up every bit of love.

 "Shorty is the SWEETEST and most docile dog I have had in my home and maybe ever met.
 If you are looking for a couch companion to snuggle you it is her.
 100000%.
 She’s a happy little gal whose favorite things include: love, snuggles, the couch, and toys.
 Squeaky plush toys, chew toys, you name it she loves it.
 And when she brings you one of her beloved toys as an offering I guarantee your heart will MELT."